LispCookbook/cl-cookbook/systems.md

 (asdf:test-system "foobar")
 ~~~

-### Trivial System Definition
+### How to write a trivial system definition

-A trivial system would have a single Lisp file called `foobar.lisp`.
+A trivial system would have a single Lisp file called `foobar.lisp`, located at the project's root.
 That file would depend on some existing libraries,
 say `alexandria` for general purpose utilities,
 and `trivia` for pattern-matching.